erdem85/terminal-chat/README.md

 ## Running

-If you would like to install arpchat, you can download it from the releases page: https://github.com/erdem85/terminal-chat/releases/latest.
+If you would like to install terminalchat, you can download it from the releases page: https://github.com/erdem85/terminal-chat/releases/latest.

 On Windows, you will likely need to install npcap: https://npcap.com/#download.
 Make sure to check the "Install Npcap in WinPcap API-compatible Mode" option in the installer!